 Ask the members of your sales team what goals they have for the next quarter.
 Log these goals, then go back in review to see who fell short and who realized theirs.
 This strategy can also be a great way to encourage peer advice and a strong team atmosphere.

-Team members should be encouraged to share goals with each other.
-Members who were more successful at reaching their goals should give feedback to the rest of the team regarding what it took to get to their goals.
+Team members should be encouraged to share goals.
+Members who were more successful at reaching their goals should give the rest of the team feedback regarding what it took to reach their goals.

 1. Use 1-on-1’s

-Using face-to-face or virtual 1-on-1s with employees can be a great way for leaders and management to engage with everyone and to help them clarify and achieve their goals.
-This also makes employees feel like they count for something more than just a seat in a chair.
+Using face-to-face or virtual 1-on-1s with employees can be an excellent way for leaders and management to engage with everyone and to help them clarify and achieve their goals.
+This also makes employees feel like they count for more than just a seat in a chair.

 Management can get a good read on the attitude of employees by utilizing one-on-one interviews.
-In turn, this personal time will have a positive effect on employee morale.
+In turn, this personal time will positively affect employee morale.

 Changes to your PMS don’t have to happen overnight or cause disruption in your organization.
 Making and implementing small changes over time can be the most effective way to reap the benefits of your design changes.
 Always make sure to obtain feedback from the employees that are being reviewed.
-In many cases, this can be the most effective way to gauge the effectiveness of the changes you’re making.
+In many cases, this can be the most effective way to gauge the effectiveness of your changes.